-Some of the comments demanded demonstrations, a rebellion and uprisings in the light of Van der Bellen's preliminary victory in the May 2016-Austrian presidential election.
-Civil society protests are mostly peaceful and it is politically dangerous to frame them in the context of violence.
-There were, however, also comments that explicitly demanded demonstrations with "outbursts of violence".
-Far-right ideology tends to argue for a strong state that enforces law-and-order politics.
+Some of the comments demanded demonstrations, a rebellion and uprisings in light of Van der Bellen's preliminary victory in the May 2016 Austrian presidential election.
+Civil society protests are mostly peaceful, and it is politically dangerous to frame them in the context of violence.
+There were, however, also comments that explicitly demanded demonstrations with 'outbursts of violence'.
+Far-right ideology tends to argue for a strong state that enforces lawand-order politics.
 Some commenters demanded a totalitarian state that limits freedom of speech by imprisoning, interning and stripping citizenship rights from political opponents of the FPÖ.
 There were calls to chase Van der Bellen out of office and to kill him.
 There were calls for physical violence against politicians, writers and journalists.
 Acts of violence mentioned as means that should be directed at identified enemies included hitting, shooting, and general killing.

 Such comments display the inherent violent potentials of far-right ideology.
-The ideological definition of a unitary nation as in-group and enemy out-groups polarises political relations.
+The ideological definition of a unitary nation as in-group and enemy out-groups polarizes political relations.
 Stereotypes aim at ideologically dehumanising the out-groups and at fostering the in-group's aggression and hatred towards the constructed enemies.
-Right-wing extremism tends to use a "violent linguistic rhetoric", advance the "damaging of the political opponent", and has an inherent "linguistic latency of aggression and defamation" (Holzer 1993: 65).
-Constant far-right demagoguery against humanists, immigrants, refugees, socialists, etc. can lower the inhibition threshold of citizens who are prone to such ideology and can condition that they voice violent threats against perceived enemies or engage in physical attacks, anonymous online or offline threats, etc.
+Right-wing extremism tends to use a 'violent linguistic rhetoric', advance the 'damaging of the political opponent', and has an inherent 'linguistic latency of aggression and defamation' (Holzer 1993, 65).
+Constant far-right demagoguery against humanists, immigrants, refugees, socialists, and so on can lower the inhibition threshold of citizens who are prone to such ideology and can condition them to voice violent threats against perceived enemies or engage in physical attacks, anonymous online or offline threats, and so on.

-The German legal theorist Carl Schmitt, who was associated with Nazism, introduced the friend/enemy scheme in his book The Concept of the Political.
-"The specific political distinction to which political actions and motives can be reduced is that between friend and enemy" (Schmitt 1932/1996: 26).
-War and physical killing are for Schmitt inherent aspects of the very concept of the enemy: "For to the enemy concept belongs the ever present possibility of combat. [...]
+The German legal theorist Carl Schmitt, who was associated with Nazism, introduced the friend-enemy scheme in his book The Concept of the Political.
+'The specific political distinction to which political actions and motives can be reduced is that between friend and enemy' (Schmitt 1932/1996, 26).
+War and physical killing are for Schmitt inherent aspects of the very concept of the enemy: 'For to the enemy concept belongs the ever-present possibility of combat [...]
 The friend, enemy, and combat concepts receive their real meaning precisely because they refer to the real possibility of physical killing.
 War follows from enmity.
 War is the existential negation of the enemy.
-It is the most extreme consequence of enmity" (32-33).
+It is the most extreme consequence of enmity' (32-33).

-The friend/enemy scheme was also at the heart of Nazi fascism.
-It conceived Germans as a superior race that needs to form a nation and rid itself of what it considered to be its enemies, especially Jews, socialists, the working class movements and communists.
+The friend-enemy scheme was at the heart of Nazi fascism.
+Nazism conceived the Germans as a superior race that needs to form a nation and rid itself of what it considered to be its enemies, especially Jews, socialists, the working-class movements and communists.
 Hitler called for the annihilation of Nazism's enemies.
-"If the international Jewish financiers in and outside Europe should succeed in plunging the nations once more into a world war, then the result will not be the bolshevization of the earth, and thus the victory of Jewry, but the annihilation of the Jewish race in Europe, for the time when the non-Jewish nations had no propaganda is at an end" (Hitler 1939).
-A fascist society based on mass extermination is the most devastating potential consequence of nationalism and fascism.
-Far-right ideology does not see social problems as the result of structural power inequalities and contradictions of society, but it personalises them and inscribes them biologically or/and culturally into individuals and groups.
-It uses specific naturalised and essentialised characteristics that are assigned to belong to what is conceived of as enemy groups.
-Fetishistic thought can lead to violence and in the final instance to fascism, Nazism and politics of mass annihilation.
+'If the international Jewish financiers in and outside Europe should succeed in plunging the nations once more into a world war, then the result will not be the bolshevization of the earth, and thus the victory of Jewry, but the annihilation of the Jewish race in Europe, for the time when the non-Jewish nations had no propaganda is at an end' (Hitler 1939).
+A society based on mass extermination is the most devastating potential consequence of nationalism and fascism.
+Far-right ideology does not see social problems as the result of structural power inequalities and contradictions of society; instead it personalizes them and inscribes them biologically and/or culturally into individuals and groups.
+It alleges that specific naturalized and essentialized characteristics belong to conceived enemy groups.
+Fetishistic thought can lead to violence, and in the final instance to fascism, Nazism and politics of mass annihilation.

-7. Conclusion
+8.7.
+Conclusion